 Lean & Six Sigma™

-Lean & Six Sigma™ is a two staged business approach to continual improvement which focuses on reducing waste and variation from manufacturing, service or design processes.
+Lean Six Sigma (LSS) is a two-staged business approach to continuous improvement which focuses on reducing waste and variation from manufacturing, service, or design processes.

-Combined, the two approaches drive continual improvement, building a philosophy that is the foundation of all effective quality management systems and any business that wants to grow and progress for the future.
+Combined, the two approaches drive continuous improvement, building a philosophy that is the foundation of all effective quality management systems and any business that wants to grow and progress in the future.

 What is Six Sigma?

 Six Sigma is a methodology focused on creating breakthrough improvements by managing variation and reducing defects in processes across the enterprise.
 Six Sigma is a business strategy that employs well‐structured continuous improvement methodology and statistical tools to reduce defects and process variability.

 It is a quality discipline that focuses on product and service excellence.
 Six Sigma has been employed in numerous companies to reduce operating costs, increase sales and revenue, increase reliability, incorporate innovation in products and services, and increase productivity and profitability.